microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 Have a look at the [FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/) and [FHIRClinical](https://docs.microsoft.com/en-us/connectors/fhirclinical/) connector pages to get familiar with the methods, parameters, and responses supported by these tools.

-## Step 1 - Import the sample app from the `./SampleData` folder using the Power Portal
+## Step 1 - Import the sample app from the `./samples` folder using the Power Portal
-In the first step of this challenge, you will use the [Power Portal](https://make.powerapps.com/) to import the sample app and explore the app's functionality.
+In the first step of this challenge, you will use the [Power Portal](https://make.powerapps.com/) to import the sample app, `./samples/Lab-Samples-Starter.zip`, and explore the app's functionality.

 You can find how to import a Power App in the [Export and import canvas app packages](https://docs.microsoft.com/en-us/power-apps/maker/canvas-apps/export-import-app) documentation.

 Once your app is imported, see if you can find the following attributes in the Power App.
+The first time you open the app it will want to connect to your FHIR server.
+Use the full FHIR server URL to connect to your API and make sure your AAD user has `FHIR Data Contributor` permissions.
+Also note that a number of errors will appear, we will fix this in the next step.

-- location where the default dataset is loaded to populate the gallery
+- location where the default dataset will be loaded to populate the gallery
 - Patient Search query location
 - Results view screen
 - Screen to submit new results

 ## Step 2 - Configure the FHIRBase connector
-You will have noticed that the sample app is returning a number of exceptions and is not showing any data.
+You will have noticed that the Lab-Samples-Starter app is returning a number of exceptions and is not showing any data.
 In this step you will add those data sources using the FHIRBase connector for making the core queries in the FHIR service.

 **Note:** The FHIRBase and FHIRClinical connectors are (at time of this writing) in preview!